Educational Articles: Arch Area

 Posted By Marty Hughes, DC

 Your feet are one of the most important parts of your body.
 They accept and disperse tremendous forces during standing, walking, and running (e.g., walking 1 mile places 60 tons of stress on each foot), and they possess extraordinary strength, integrity, and endurance.
-Although your feet are resilient and capable of bearing considerable forces, too much stress can cause pain or discomfort—especially if your foot is held...
+Although your feet are resilient and capable of bearing considerable forces, too much stress can cause pain or discomfort—especially if your foot is held in a deformed...
 Read more

 Heat or Ice for Plantar Fasciosis?